0x4447/0x4447-cli-node-tomato/README.md

 Tomato is our take on the [express-generator](https://expressjs.com/en/starter/generator.html) CLI that comes with ExpressJS.
 We created the project because we were spending too much time on bringing the default ExpressJS template up to speed, especially when we had to constantly spin up new micro-services.

-One nice feature of this project is that it's simple for the user to customize.
+One nice feature of this project is that it's simple for you to customize.
 If you have your own style, just clone this repo and edit the `source` folder to suit your needs.
-But before you do that, check out the following list of features:

 # How to install